telerik/kendo-ui-core/docs/intro/installation/prerequisites.md

 ### Supported jQuery Versions

 The current official version of Kendo UI requires jQuery 1.12.3.
-There are cases when a new jQuery version is released.
-This new version usually introduces breaking changes and is not compatible with the existing Kendo UI versions.
-In such cases, it is recommended that you use the previous jQuery version until the next official Kendo UI version which resolves the problem is released.
-Normally, the jQuery version that is shipped with the Kendo UI service packs is not changed, but is updated in major releases.
+Usually, each newly released jQuery version introduces breaking changes and is not compatible with the existing Kendo UI versions.
+In such cases, use the previous jQuery version until the next official Kendo UI version that resolves the issue is released.
+Normally, the jQuery version that is shipped with the Kendo UI service packs is not changed but is updated in major releases.

-The following list provides jQuery compatibility information about the major Kendo UI releases and their corresponding service packs:
+The following table provides a list of the jQuery versions that are compatible with the major Kendo UI releases and their corresponding service packs.

 | Major Releases												                                         | jQuery Version    | Comments  |
 | :---															                                             | :---			         | :---	     |